 This Virgin Gorda community-driven initiative reduces the breeding sites of the Aedes aegypti mosquito that causes diseases such as Zika, dengue, and chikungunya.
 Outreach education, clean ups and community participation are integrated into safe, data driven vector control operations.
-After three years of success on Virgin Gorda, we’re partnering with the Government on a BugOut pilot on Tortola.
+We continue to partner with Government to expand mosquito awareness and community action throughout the BVI.

 How we do it

 SAFE VECTOR CONTROL